 Skinners’ Academy is proud of its increasingly well-recognised careers support provision for its pupils.
 See below for comments from employers and pupils who have participated in our programmes.

 In this economy, it is more crucial than ever that pupils develop confidence academically and beyond.
 The Academy is committed to ensuring that pupils have access to exceptional Careers Education, Information, Advice and Guidance (CEIAG) above and beyond the statutory government requirements.

-Skinners’ Academy is aware of the new statutory careers guidance for schools, published in January 2018 and will be continuing to improve our provision both in line with the new guidance and beyond it.
-Requirements set out in The Baker Clause will be met and within 2018, further information will appear on this page about the Academy’s procedural requirement in relation to requests for access from external educational providers.
+Skinners’ Academy is aware of the new statutory careers guidance for schools, published in January 2018 and will be continuing to improve our provision both in line with the new guidance and beyond it, including consistent moves towards implementing the eight Gatsby Benchmarks of Good Career Guidance which include:

 The Academy agrees with the following statement in the Department of Education’s March 2015 publication “Careers Guidance and Inspiration in Schools”:

 “Every child should leave school prepared for life in modern Britain.
 This means ensuring academic rigour supported by excellent teaching, and developing in every young person the values, skills and behaviours they need to get on in life.
 All children should receive a rich provision of classroom and extra-curricular activities that develop a range of character attributes, such as resilience and grit, which underpin success in education and employment.
 High quality, independent careers guidance is also crucial in helping pupils emerge from school more fully rounded and ready for the world of work.
 Young people want and need to be well-informed when making subject and career decisions.”